 Buddhist Heritance Inside Prambanan

-The relics and inscription found in Sewu reveal some indisputable facts.
+The relics and inscriptions found in Sewu reveal some indisputable facts.
 That the construction of the temple began in the 8 century, during the reign of King Mataram.
 The King Rakai Panangkaran was a Hindu Prince.
 The initiation of Sewu Temple is interesting – coming from a Prince with a different religious background.

 The original name of Sewu Temple presumably was Manjusri grha or the House of Manjusri.
 From the original name of the temple, many experts presume the temple once was a Buddhist monastery.
 Manjusri in Sanskrit means an individual that dedicated their life to Buddhist practice.
 Both inscriptions found from 782 AD and 792 AD confirm the initial name of Sewu Temple.